ethereum/execution-apis/src/engine/specification.md

 1. Client software **MUST** validate the payload according to the execution environment rule set with modifications to this rule set defined in the [Block Validity](https://eips.ethereum.org/EIPS/eip-3675#block-validity) section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) and return the validation result.
     * If validation succeeds, return `{status: VALID, lastestValidHash: payload.blockHash}`
     * If validation fails, return `{status: INVALID, lastestValidHash: validHash}` where `validHash` is the block hash of the most recent *valid* ancestor of the invalid payload.
-That is, the ancestor of the payload in the valid block tree with the highest `blockNumber`.
+That is, the valid ancestor of the payload with the highest `blockNumber`.

 2. Client software **MUST** discard the payload if it's deemed invalid.